craftcms/query/README.md

 # Query for Craft CMS

-This plugin enables users to execute SQL queries and view their results in [Craft CMS](https://craftcms.com).
+This plugin lets users execute SQL queries and view their results in [Craft CMS](https://craftcms.com).

+> **WARNING:** This plugin is for development purposes only and should not be installed in a production environment.

 ## Requirements